tyml/specification/README.md

 Example - Contact book
 ----------------------

-The following document provides an insight into the syntax of tyml and demonstrates by using all essential language features how tyml could be used to describe a simple contact book:
+The following document provides an insight into the syntax of Tyml and demonstrates how tyml could be used to describe a simple contact book by using all essential language features:

 ```tyml
 {!tyml !ns:<http://schema.tyml.org/examples/contact-book>}